ssebs/ssebs-www/content/blog/mmpguieditor.md

 > It turns out, that you should structure your code in some way to keep it organized.

 I chose the Model-View-Controller architecture, as it was the most simple to get started.
-If you'd like to read more about that, check out the [blog entry](/blog/mvctipcalc/).
-Since that blog has that journey covered, I won't repeat it.
+If you'd like to read more about that, check out the [blog post](/blog/mvctipcalc/).

 ## Applying MVC to my Mini Macro Pad
-Once I learned about MVC, I started splitting up my widgets into 3 files.
-I started with the smallest piece of the UI, the Action editor, and got to work.
+Once I learned about MVC, I split up my widgets into 3 files starting with the smallest piece of the UI, the Action editor, and got to work.

 I thought I'd finish up in a few weeks or so, but I kept finding more work to do.